ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/pretrained_model/ViTAE/README.md

-Down load pretrained ViTAE backbone and put it here for initialization.
+Download pretrained ViTAE backbone and put it here for initialization.